Public Transportation on Indian Reservations Program: Tribal Transit Program

-Grants can be awarded to eligible applicants located in rural and small urban areas with populations under 50,000 not identified as an urbanized area by the Bureau of the Census
+Grants can be awarded to eligible applicants located in rural and small urban areas with populations under 50,000, not identified as an urbanized area by the Census Bureau.

-A ten percent match is required, except in cases where financial hardship can be shown.
+A 10% match is required, except in cases where financial hardship can be shown.

-A link to the application is available through grants.gov
+Links to program guidance and the online application process is available through grants.gov

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.